gothic-hedge-society/fintech.trading.competition/README.md

 ##### 5th Prize is $500

-# Registration – ENDS TODAY
+# Registration for 2022 is now CLOSED.
+No new applicants will be onboarded.

 Currently enrolled graduate or undergraduate students with a .edu address may register for the competition by following these steps: